dersevi403/i3lock-clock/README.md

-# i3lock-clock
+# i3lock with analog clock

-i3lock-color wrapper that renders a clock overlay on the lock screen.
+i3lock-color wrapper that renders a lock screen background with transparency effect using convert tool.

 ## Dependencies